 Well, when you’re looking for a property management company, you’ll come across a few telling you every quarter is the norm and they’ll provide that service for you.
 And then you’ll find a few like us here at Revolution Rental Management, formerly known as GTL Real Estate, who’ll tell you that once a year is enough.

 Who should you believe?
 What should you do?

 On the surface, we imagine you’re tempted to go with the company offering quarterly inspections.

-It makes sense a property management company who inspects its properties every three months (instead of every year) will be more “on top” of things.
+It makes sense a property management company that inspects its properties every three months (instead of every year) will be more “on top” of things.

 But we’re here to urge you to reconsider and tell you quarterly inspections are a bad idea.

 Hear us out here, please, because we’ll save you time, money, and stress, by listening to what we have to say.

 Did you ever rent when you were younger before you got on the property ladder and bought your first home?

 If you did, you’ll understand what we’re about to tell you.
 And if you didn’t, we hope you can put yourself in the shoes of your tenants.